I am a licensed professional counselor. My practice focus is in general counseling, couples, and custody issues.

 The general observation is that the younger the child, the more difficult it is for them to accomplish stress-free transitions.
 If the child is under the age of two, these stresses are not so evident in their behavior.
 And by age ten to twelve, the child usually has far better coping skills based on their life experiences to manage the stress of living in two homes.

 Some custody agreements add to the problem as well.
 Folks who insist on “50-50” custody are making a grave mistake.
 A child especially needs to be in one home Monday through Friday during the school year.
 In addition, some parents add to the child’s stress by having them spend overnights at their extended family’s home, compounding the adjustment stress.
-The younger the child, the more stressful it is to them to be going to multiple different environments.
+The younger the child, the more stressful it is for them to be going to multiple different environments.

 How to Manage Your Child's Adjustment Disorder